zsparal/api-documentation/source/reference/v2/payments-api/list-payments.rst

               .. type:: array

-            - An array of payment objects as described in :ref:`Get payment <v2/payments-get>`.
+            - An array of payment objects as described in :doc:`Get payment </reference/v2/payments-api/get-payment>`.

    * - | ``_links``